-Add N To (X) are a trio of British musicians
+Add N To (X) were a trio of British musicians

 (Barry Smith, Ann Shenton and Steve Clayton)